purelb/purelb/content/install/install/_index.md

 If UDP/TCP 7934 is not open and a local network address is allocated, PureLB will exhibit "split brain" behavior.
 Each node will attempt to allocate the address where the local network addresses match and update v1/service.
 This will cause the v1/service to continously update, the lbnodeagent logs show repeated attempts to register addresses and it it will appear that PureLB is unstable.
 {{% /notice %}}

 #### ARP Behavior
 {{% notice warning %}}
 We recommend that you change the Linux kernel's ARP behavior from its default.
 This is necessary if you're using kubeproxy in IPVS mode and is also good security practice.
 By default Linux will answer ARP requests for addresses on any interface irrespective of the source.
+Linux sets this default to increase the the chance of successful communication.
 We recommend changing this setting so Linux only answers ARP requests for addresses on the interface it receives the request.
-Linux sets this default to increase the the chance of successful communication.
-This change can be undertaken in sysconfig or in the kubeproxy configuration.
+This can be done in sysconfig or in the kubeproxy configuration.
 {{% /notice %}}

 Updating the kubeproxy configuration is dependent upon the Kubernetes packaging in use, refer to your distribution packaging information.
 The following should be used to set IPVS and ARP behavior.

 Kubeproxy Configuration